Advanced singing workshop

 How will I be taught, and will there be any work outside the class?

-You will be expected to experiment with repertoire and to present it in class already prepared.
+- The time to research and experiment with repertoire and to present it in class already prepared is essential.

 Are there any other costs?
 Is there anything I need to bring?

-Notebook and pencil, sheet music as required.
-You are encouraged to acquire copies of music you will be singing during the year.
-Music may be purchased new or second-hand and/or available from local libraries.
-Westminster Central Music Library (Victoria) and the Barbican Music Library have very comprehensive collections.
-Suitable scores may also be available from http://imslp.org/.
+A notebook and pencil for taking notes, sheet music as required and a course book as advised.
+You are encouraged to acquire copies of music you are studying during the year.
+Music may be purchased new or second-hand.
+Suitable scores may be available from IMSLP.